ioPush/ioPush-server/README.md

 * I : Info
 * W : Warning

-See examples following for more help.
+See [examples](#examples-to-send-data) for more help.
+For now only secured connections are accepted, but an insecure API should be available soon.

 ## Instructions to install